dgaydukov/crypto-cold-storage/README.md

 ### Description

-This project is a simple cold storage wallet
+This project is a simple cold storage wallet, that allows you to work with crypto currency in a cold storage device.

 ### Installation